Top 40 Things to Do in Liverpool, Explore These Must-See Attractions

 01 Catch a Show at the M&S Bank Arena Liverpool

 Opened 10 years ago to commemorate the city’s European Capital of Culture celebrations, the M&S Bank Arena Liverpool is the pinnacle venue for discovering things to do in Liverpool.
-The arena plays host to a variety of concerts, sporting events and cultural shows.
+This venue, previously named the Echo Arena, plays host to a variety of concerts, sporting events and cultural shows.
 Whatever you’re fancy, you will find something you like here.
 The arena is situated perfectly, offering incredible views of the Liverpool waterfront and within excellent reach of transport links.
 After your show, grab a bite to eat at a nearby restaurant or explore the rest of what the city centre has to offer just a short walk away.

 02 Enjoy a Film at a Local Cinema